flxo/rogcat/README.md

     -p, --profile <profile>                      Select profile
     -P, --profiles-path <profiles_path>          Manually specify profile file (overrules ROGCAT_PROFILES) -n, --records-per-file <records_per_file>    Write n records per file.
-Use k, M, G suffixes or a plain number -t, --tag <tag>...
+Use k, M, G suffixes or a plain number -r, --regex <regex_filter>...
+Regex filter on tag, pid, thread and message.
+The prefix '!' inverts the match.
+    -t, --tag <tag>...
 Tag filters in RE2.
 The prefix '!' inverts the match -T, --tail <tail>                            Dump only the most recent <COUNT> lines (implies --dump)

 ARGS:
-    <COMMAND>    Optional command to run and capture stdout and stderr from.
+    <COMMAND>    Optional command to run and capture stdout and stdderr from.
 Pass "-" to d capture stdin'.
-If omitted, rogcat
+If
-                 will run "adb logcat -b all" and restarts this commmand if 'adb' terminates
+                 omitted, rogcat will run "adb logcat -b all" and restarts this commmand if 'adb' terminates

 SUBCOMMANDS:
     bugreport      Capture bugreport.
 This is only works for Android versions < 7.